Geographypods.com - School Geography

 Download File

-Task 4 - Watch the first 8 minutes of last YouTube video on the right.
+Task 4 - Watch the fifth video down on ther right hand side.
 Outline how the six British teenagers from the UK will find life challenging in a contemporary non-globalized society.
-Listen carefully to the house rules too at 5,50 onwards!!

 You may finish watching the series in your own time.
 The videos are available on YouTube.